On an Optimal Extraction Problem with Regime Switching: Problem Formulation and Solution Approach

 Moreover, we let $\mathbb{P}_{(x,y,i)}(\,\cdot\,):=\mathbb{P}(\,\cdot\,| X_0=x, Y_0=y, \varepsilon_0=i)$ and $\mathbb{E}_{(x,y,i)}$ the corresponding expectation operator.

-While extracting, the company faces two types of costs: the first one is proportional through a constant $c>0$ to the amount of commodity extracted; the second one is a running cost for the maintenance of the reserve.
-The latter is measured by a function $f$ of the reserve level satisfying the following assumption. \begin{Assumptions} $f:\mathbb{R} \to \mathbb{R}_+$, lies in $C^1(\mathbb{R})$ and is strictly increasing, strictly convex and such that $f(0)=0$. \end{Assumptions} Assumption \ref{Asscost} will be standing throughout this paper.
+While extracting, the company faces two types of costs: the first one is an extraction cost that we take proportional through a constant $c>0$ to the amount of commodity extracted; the second one is a running cost, e.g.\ an holding cost for the maintenance of the reserve.
+The latter is measured by a function $f$ of the reserve level satisfying the following assumption. \begin{Assumptions} $f:\mathbb{R} \to \mathbb{R}_+$ is increasing, continuous on $[0,1]$ and such that $f(0)=0$.
+Moreover, one of the following two conditions is satisfied: \begin{itemize} \item[(I)] $y \mapsto f(y)$ is strictly convex and continuously differentiable on $[0,1]$; \item[(II)] $y \mapsto f(y)$ is concave on $[0,1]$ and continuously differentiable on $(0,1]$. \end{itemize} \end{Assumptions} Assumption \ref{Asscost} will be standing throughout this paper.